 It's close to the border of Kent, boasts a rich history and an abundance of green spaces.
 It might surprise you, then, that it takes a mere 15 minutes on the train to central London (pretty handy for those who've scored graduate jobs in London Bridge!)

 Plus, it’s perfect if you’re looking for somewhere to escape from the bustle of the City when your working day is over.
 Make sure you visit the Chislehurst Caves (man-made tunnels with daily guided tours) and Kelsey Park if you're living in Bromley.

 Well-connected, vibrant and diverse, Holloway has been undergoing huge regeneration for the last few years – and is becoming an increasingly desirable area for recent graduates.

-9 out of 10 of Holloway renters are young professionals looking for an affordable area of London – and as a result the area of Holloway Road is teeming with cool cafes, shops and bars to keep you occupied if you're looking for places to go in North London in your down time.
+9 out of 10 of Holloway renters are young professionals looking for affordable areas of London – and as a result the area of Holloway Road is teeming with cool cafes, shops and bars to keep you occupied if you're looking for places to go in North London in your down time.
 Looking for things to do in Holloway?
 If you're a football fan, you've stumbled upon one of the best places to live in London - and are just a stone's throw away from the world famous Emirates Stadium.

 As a recent grad, you might not be able to afford trendy Balham or Clapham just yet, but never fear – if you’re looking for a social hub with a smaller price tag, look no further than Tooting.